How to Plan a Pregnancy When You Have Diabetes

 One of your first tasks should be to set up an appointment about 3 to 6 months before you plan to conceive.
 At that visit, your doctor will:

-- Meet with your health care provider 3-6 months before becoming pregnant.
-Your doctor may order an A1C test that can help determine if your diabetes is controlled well enough for you to stop using your birth control method.
+- Order an A1C test to find out if your diabetes is controlled well enough for you to stop using birth control.

-- Have your blood and urine checked for diabetic kidney complications.
+- Test your blood and urine for diabetes-related kidney complications.

-A counseling appointment with your doctor before getting pregnant is another important step for women with diabetes.
-Pre-pregnancy counseling will help educate you so that you can be physically and emotionally prepared -- and healthy -- for pregnancy.
-Here's what a preconception appointment usually includes:
+This is another important step for women with diabetes.
+This educational session will help you get physically and emotionally prepared -- and healthy -- for pregnancy.
+At this appointment, you and the doctor will discuss:

 Your weight: Try to reach your ideal body weight before you get pregnant.
 If you have a few extra pounds, losing them will help prevent complications from diabetes.
 If you’re underweight, adding pounds can make you less likely to deliver a low-birth-weight baby.